 Lauren and I love train travel!
 And, we had plenty of opportunities to ride the train in southeast Asia.
 While the train wasn’t always on time, it was such a fun way to see the scenery and interact with locals.
 We always took 2nd or 3rd class, which meant no A/C and basic seating.
 On my train ride to reunite with Lauren in southern Thailand, I sat across from a local lady that tried to have many a Thai conversation with me.
 While I understood next to nothing, it was so thoughtful of her to look out for me.
 She offered me food anytime she purchased something from a vendor and made sure that I knew where the bathroom was on the train and informed me through miming that the train is stocked with its own toilet paper.
 These are the rides that make memories :)

 Even the train has its moments, and on our way from Thailand to Cambodia, it broke down.
-Maybe short rail breaks aren’t for everyone, but we enjoyed the scenery and chalked it up as ‘part of the experience’.
+We chalked it up as ‘part of the experience’.

 While in Battambang, we got the opportunity to ride a bamboo train.
 I would say it’s Cambodia’s version of a roller coaster.